 We know Gal was interviewed by WarnerMedia while they were investigating Fisher’s claims as per 9Honey.
 However, she did not mention anything about producers Jon Berg, Geoff Johns or Walter Hamada.
 It is alleged Johns threatened Fisher’s career at some point.
 This has not been backed up by anyone.
 Now, the main focus of the whole thing is Joss Whedon.

-Just for clarification, Dune Entertainment which was one of the companies involved with the first Wonder Woman is associated with RatPac Entertainment and they are known together as RatPac-Dune Entertainment, according to CinemaBlend.
-This came in 2017 after the success of Wonder Woman when bullying and sexual assault allegations were levelled against Ratner by at least a half a dozen women.
+Just for clarification, Dune Entertainment which was one of the companies involved with the first Wonder Woman is associated with RatPac Entertainment and they are known together as RatPac-Dune Entertainment, according to Mack Rawden at CinemaBlend.
+This came in 2017 after the success of Wonder Woman when bullying and sexual assault allegations were levelled against Ratner by at least half a dozen women.

 Did Gal Do To The Right Thing?